dreger/thelivingwell.co/_posts/live/2016-03-13-practicing-imperfection.md

 I recently started reading [The gifts of Imperfection.](http://www.amazon.com/The-Gifts-Imperfection-Supposed-Embrace/dp/159285849X)
 Rocking my perfectionist world over here.

 I am painfully aware of the ways perfectionism hinders me from experiencing the freedom God has for my life.
-I’ve been hell-bent on trying to rewire the default setting in me that has to be perfect all. the.time.
-Part of me assumed once I identified it and asked God to kill it, that it would up and walk out of my life and I’d wave “see ya never!”
+I’ve been hell-bent on trying to rewire the setting in me that has to be perfect all.the.time.
+Part of me assumed once I identified the root of my perfectionism and asked God to kill it, that it would up and walk out of my life and I’d wave “see ya never!”

 Not so.
 I’ve named it, prayed over it, yelled at it, meditated the heck over and yet, I’m still very much a perfectionist.